HimesGroup/BMIN503_Final_Project/README.md

   4. A Alzheimers_GWAS.pptx: A powerpoint file illustrating the overview of the project. **Contains SNPTEST commands which were used to generate the GWAS summary statistics**, as well as a workflow diagram.

-  5. Final_project.html: A knitted html output of the R markdown file
+  5. Final_project.html: A knitted html output of the R markdown file *Due to memory limitations on local machine, and inability to render html in HPC, only loading of chr files 18-22 shown*

   6. Project_Output_files: A Directory containing the Plots (QQ plot, ManhattanPlot, FUMA results, Top50SNPS table)